polkadot-developers/bounties/README.md

 The goal of this repository is to coordinate and incentivize community driven development and maintenance of the Polkadot ecosystem.

-Here, you will find ways to contribute to the Polkadot developer ecosystem, either by noting issues
+Here, you will find ways to contribute to the Polkadot developer ecosystem and be rewarded for that work.

 ## How